VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 {{< hint info>}}

-On most unix based systems you can access this at any time by running `man ascii`
+On most unix based systems, you can access this at any time by running `man ascii`

 {{< /hint >}}

 ASCII is a really old way for computers to represent text.
-In most modern systems it's been replaced by unicode (which is what let's you use emjois 🤔) but the start of the the much larger character space of Unicode is the [same as the ASCII table](https://en.wikipedia.org/wiki/List_of_Unicode_characters) anyway.
+In most modern systems it's been replaced by unicode (which is what lets you use emojis 🤔) but the start of the much larger character space of Unicode is the [same as the ASCII table](https://en.wikipedia.org/wiki/List_of_Unicode_characters) anyway.
 Alright, so, you'll notice some really weird characters in the ASCII table, not just the normal symbols you'd expect.
 The one I'd like to mention now though is at 0xA - `[LINE FEED]`

 Line Feed, as well as some others like Bell and Carriage Return all date back to when computers were hooked up to [Teletype machines](https://en.wikipedia.org/wiki/Teletype_Model_33) - which were basically a mix of printer with a typewriter, so, naturally, there had to be some control characters to do things like tell the machine to move to the next line.